Hoi An’s Temples and Pagodas

 The Phap Bao Temple is a garden oasis just outside of the Ancient Town.
 Therefore, flanked by cafes and storefronts.
 However, the large open garden is spacious enough for a sense of zen and tranquility.

 Address: Tran Phu/Bach Dang – Hours: 24 hours (temple open 7 a.m. to 9 p.m., daily)

 The Japanese Covered Bridge is Hoi An’s most famous attraction.
 Originally constructed in the 16th century as a link between the Japanese and Chinese trading settlements in Hoi An.
-Today, it stands alone as the definitive piece of Japanese architecture in Hoi An because the majority of Japanese settlements were destroyed during the Tay Son Rebellion in the 18th century.
+Above all today, it stands alone as the definitive piece of Japanese architecture in Hoi An.
+Because the majority of Japanese settlements were destroyed during the Tay Son Rebellion in the 18th century.

-The bridge crosses over a stream flowing into the Thu Bon River on the western edge of Hoi An’s Ancient Town.
-The curved bridge resting atop stone pillars is the most iconic structure of Hoi An and is usually packed with tourists during the day time.
+The bridge crosses over a stream flowing into the Thu Bon River.
+Situated on the western edge of Hoi An’s Ancient Town, the curved bridge rests atop stone pillars.
+It is the most iconic structure of Hoi An and usually packed with tourists during the day time.

-Hidden Hint: In order to truly enjoy the splendour of the bridge, we recommend you visit early in the morning from 7 – 8 a.m.
-During these early hours, there’s no need to jostle among other eager visitors, and you have time to admire the monkey and dog guardian statues without feeling hurried by others awaiting their turn.
+Hidden Hint: In order to truly enjoy the splendour of the bridge, visit early in the morning from 7 – 8 a.m.
+Therefore during these early hours, there’s no need to jostle among other eager visitors.
+So you have time to admire the monkey and dog guardian statues without feeling hurried by others awaiting their turn.

 Chuc Thanh Pagoda

 Address: Ton Duc Thang